 When we feel love for somebody, their heart reacts physically.

 What is becoming clear is that when we feel love for somebody, their heart reacts physically and although we cannot be sure at this point without further research, at some level, they probably also feel that love.
 This also probably means that when we withdraw our love, they also feel that happening!
 In other words we are communicating love or our denial of it all the time.
 This is an astonishing conclusion because most of us do not realise that we have this power.
-Much of my work now is aimed at educating people about our research and more importantly, explaining how it affects our experience of our relationships and life - more about this in future blogs.
+Much of my work now is about sharing our research and more importantly, explaining how it affects our experience of our relationships and life - more about this in future blogs.
 You can also read about our groundbreaking discoveries in my book Connected Hearts - available on Amazon.